-The EpiQuikTM Methyl-Histone H3-K9 ChIP Kit contains all reagents required for carrying out a successful chromatin immunoprecipitation for methyl-histone H3-K9 from mammalian cells.
-Particularly, this kit includes a ChIP-grade methyl-histone H3-K9 antibody and a negative control Non-immune IgG.
-Chromatin from the cells are extracted, sheared, and added into the microwell immobilized with the antibody.
-DNA is released from the antibody-captured methyl-histone H3-K9 protein-DNA complex, reversed and purified through the specifically designed Fast-Spin Column.
+The EpiQuikTM Acetyl-Histone H3 ChIP Kit contains all reagents required for carrying out a successful chromatin immunoprecipitation for acetyl-histone H3 from mammalian cells.
+Particularly, this kit includes a ChIP-grade acetyl-histone H3 antibody and a negative control Non-immune IgG.
+Chromatin in the cells is extracted, sheared, and added into the microwell immobilized with the antibody.
+Acetyl-histone H3 protein-DNA complex is captured by the antibody and DNA is released, and purified through the specifically designed Fast-Spin Column.
 Eluted DNA can be used for various down-stream applications.

-Schematic Procedure for Using the EpiQuikTM Methyl-Histone H3-K9 ChIP Kit
+Schematic Procedure for Using the EpiQuikTM Acetyl-Histone H3 ChIP Kit